melexis/traceability-viewer/README.md

 - Instead of disabling the button when submitted, stop the previous request when another submit is done.
 - A node that has no group and thus belongs to the group `others`, is now centered at height.
 Better would be to position this node on the same height as the first node that is connected to it.
 - Add a reset button to remove/undo the active filter.
+- Add the possibility to exclude items from the JSON database with a regular expressions that match their name.
+For example, exclude all items that start with `MLX`.